Portfolio Review Automation: SEBI PM Compliance + AML/CFT + DPDP Matrix

 Compliant

-The result: Fragmented portfolio documents—FD statements, PF passbooks, brokerage reports—converted into instant, source-linked analytics tables.
-Debt-equity ratios, quarterly performance, and best-quarter highlights extracted in minutes.
-Full regulatory compliance trail.
+Fragmented portfolio documents—FD statements, PF passbooks, brokerage reports—converted into instant, source-linked analytics tables.
+Debt-equity ratios, quarterly performance, and best-quarter highlights extracted in minutes with full regulatory compliance trail.

 How to Run Portfolio Reviews on Suit